virt-s1/os-tests/README.md

 ### The log file

 The suite saves the summary to sum.html and sum.log under "/tmp/os_tests_result/" by default.
-The test debug log files are saved in "/tmp/os_tests_result/attachments" following case name by default.
+The test debug log files are saved in "/tmp/os_tests_result/attachments" following case name.
-You can change "results_dir" in "cfg/os-tests.yaml" to save log to other place or passing as command option.
+You can change "results_dir" in "cfg/os-tests.yaml" to save log to other place or pass as command option.

 Below is an example: